subangstrom/DeepDiffraction/README.md

 Large neural network files and simulations can be downloaded from http://thelebeaugroup.com

+If you find this software useful, please cite:
 Weizong Xu, James M. LeBeau, A Deep Convolutional Neural Network to Analyze Position Averaged Convergent Beam Electron Diffraction Patterns, arXiv:XXXX.XXXXX, 2017